hipcall/restclient/APIv3/README.md

 - **SIP_Tokens.http** - SIP token generation
 - **Tags.http** - Tag operations
 - **Task.http** - Task management and comments

-## Usage

-1. Install a REST Client extension for your IDE
-2. Open any `.http` file
-3. Click "Send Request" above the request you want to execute
-4. View the response in the response panel

 ## Authentication